mnr/writing-wip/Do-Ye0n_lives_on.md

 "Dammit," says the corporate IT representative Do-Ye0n is talking to.
 "I thought I had that plugged, but guess not.
 Okay, can you send an invoice?"

-"I'll have our billing department contact your purchasing agent," says Do-Ye0n.
-"I see this isn't our first contract, so we already have the necessary information."
+"Let me put you through to our contracts department," says Do-Ye0n.
+"I see we've done business before."

 "Yep - not our first time," responds IT.
 "You're going to get me fired if you keep this up."